Data Science.

 Data science is the realm of data scientists, who often rely on artificial intelligence, especially its subfields of machine learning and deep learning, to create models and make predictions using algorithms and other techniques.

-Data science is used by businesses of all kinds, from Fortune 50 companies to fledgling startups, to look for connections and patterns and deliver breakthrough insights.
-That explains why data science is a rapidly growing field and revolutionizing many industries.
+Data science is used to look for connections and patterns within complex information, leading to insights that businesses can then use to make better decisions.
 More specifically, data science is used for complex data analysis, predictive modeling, recommendation generation and data visualization.

 Analysis of Complex Data